 Starting June 4, CPR will also be launching a policy document on its website, titled, 'Policy Challenges 2019-2024: The Big Policy Questions for the New Government and Possible Pathways'.
 This document covers various key policy issues including foreign policy & national security, climate, energy & environment, legal regimes for natural resource management, federalism, citizenship, and economy & welfare.
 Watch this space for more updates on the same.

-CPR organised a discussion (above) to analyse the results of the verdict for the 2019 General Election.
+CPR organised a discussion to analyse the results of the verdict for the 2019 General Election.
 Rahul Verma and Neelanjan Sircar made a presentation based on Election Commission data.
 The presentation was followed by a panel discussion featuring Yogendra Yadav, Shekhar Gupta, Tariq Thachil, Vandita Mishra, G Sampath, and was moderated by Yamini Aiyar, to analyse the factors that led to the election verdict.
 The question and answer session that followed the discussion can be accessed here.
 The edited excerpts of the discussion, published in the August 2019 issue of Seminar can be read here.

 FACTORS THAT LED TO THE BJP’S VICTORY

 - Rahul Verma and Pranav Gupta write in ThePrint analysing reasons that led to BJP’s astounding victory in the elections.
 Verma and Gupta shed light on the shaky unity of the opposition, Narendra Modi’s unmatched popularity and failure of the opposition to project an alternate leader and the BJP’s extremely strong organisational machinery as factors that contributed to the resounding majority.
 They also write that such a victory would not have been possible without the support of the several beneficiaries of welfare programmes by the Modi government and hence this victory cannot be solely attributed to a focus on national security post Pulwama attacks and polarisation.